How the Silver Ferns used two modes of netball to turn their game around, and how we as coaches can use these modes to win.

 To be successful, every player must know which mode the team is in, as maximum success comes when all players are in sync.
 Players need to know the when, what and how the modes are invoked.

 For example, in the recent Constellation Cup series it was clear that in “surge” mode the ferns were backing themselves for quick-release long circle feeds, throwing them back to back instead of the usual short and sharp pass work they do in “staples” mode.
 It was a change-up that stunned the Aussie defence and had them chasing.

-NETBALL TRIALS: CHECK OUT OUR GAME-CHANGING PROGRAM TO HELP WITH YOUR TRIALS!
+NETBALLTRIALS.COM: CHECK OUT OUR GAME-CHANGING WEBSITE TO HELP WITH YOUR TRIALS!